Respect for the Environment

 Ryohin Keikaku, which considers a better relationship between people and nature, collaborates with business partners in the countries and regions where it operates businesses to promote energy conservation and to improve energy efficiency in its business activities while respecting the goal of reducing energy.
 Moreover, we not only sell products necessary for daily life but also promote the planning/development of products that focus on various issues currently arising in society, and we aim to mitigate the environmental burden by having customers use such products.

-At the head office, we implement energy-saving measures, such as introducing energy-saving lighting and attaching heat shield sheets to the south windows.
-We will continuously make company-wide efforts to save energy.
+We have been implementing energy-saving measures, such as introducing LED lights and attaching heat shield sheets to the south facing windows.

 Initiatives of Distribution Centers